 Plymouth Meeting Friends School actively seeks candidates who reflect the rich diversity of our school community.

-How to Apply: Interested and qualified applicants should submit the following by May 3, 2021:
+How to Apply: Interested and qualified applicants should submit the following:

 A cover letter describing your interest in joining the Plymouth Meeting Friends School community and how your talents, experience and expertise are a fit for the position.